BuildingSync/schema/proposals/2018/Explicit_Zone_Equipment_Representation.md

     - Other
   * Other

 The CentralAirDistribution and ZoneEquipment/FanCoil branches will make use of the top-level type developed in step one.
+All tests will be modified to use the new representation

 ## References ##
 N/A